jonas-bork/linux-sdu-exam-monitor/README.md

 ### Prerequisites

 - You need to have Nix (the package manager) installed.
-- You need to use X11.
-Wayland does not work.
+- You need to use X11. **Wayland does not work.** On Wayland, it will look like it runs correctly but it can't take screenshots.

 ### Run